 The essential IT checklist for your office move

-Workspace relocation are never easy.
+Commercial relocation is never easy.
 With so many different tasks to undertake and attend to issues that inevitably arise, IT relocation is an area that leaves absolutely no margin for error.
-Moving IT equipments can be the most challenging and riskiest part of any office move.
-An IT relocation checklist can help you prioritize on equipments that need to stay and the ones that need to go.
+Moving IT equipment can be the most challenging and riskiest part of any office move.
+An IT relocation checklist can help you prioritize equipment that need to stay and the ones that need to go.

 - Schedule a site visit of the new office location to review network cabling requirements.

 - Contact all carriers, ISPs and technology vendors two months in advance and intimate them of the likely move date.

 Audit equipment and services prior to the move

 - Prepare an up-to-date inventory record of your IT equipment and identify any existing IT hardware that needs replacing or updating before the move

 - Document all Internet Service Providers (ISP) and Telecoms Service Contracts that are currently active and serve notices to the services and providers you intend to discontinue.